 Yang Xuechu, who was identified as a 57-year-old man from Changsha, Hunan province, was investigated by the China Securities Regulatory Commission (CSRC) over his trading of shares in online games developer Shenzhen Zqgame Co.
-Ltd. back in 2013 when it was one of only a handful of such companies listed on the Growth Enterprise Market on the Shenzhen Stock Exchange.
+Ltd. back in 2013 when it was one of only a handful of such companies listed on the Nasdaq-style ChiNext board on the Shenzhen Stock Exchange.

 The watchdog released the findings of its investigation and its punishment in an official statement (link in Chinese) on its website last week.